ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Thanks for your interest in conducting a PhD with us at the National University of Singapore.

 We welcome motivated and talented prospective PhD candidates in our research group.
-However, research groups at NUS usually do not admit them directly and do not provide stipends.
+However, research groups at NUS usually do not admit them directly and do not provide stipends on their own.
 Applications to the PhD programme should be done directly to our [School of Design and Environment](http://www.sde.nus.edu.sg).

 That said, [do get in touch with us](/#contact) beforehand to discuss mutual interest and fit.
 Before contacting us and applying to the PhD programme, you are advised to read this page in detail, which contains information for prospective doctoral candidates.